f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst

 * Click on Save to start uploading the image.

-**Step 2.5: Create a VM with CE image**
+**Step 2.5: Create a VM with the CE image**

 Once the image is uploaded successfully, select VM from the upper left bar, and then click Create VM on the upper right side to create a new VM.
+Make sure VM follows the node requirements mentioned `here <https://docs.cloud.f5.com/docs-v2/multi-cloud-network-connect/how-to/site-management/deploy-sms-nutanix>`__.

 .. figure:: Assets/CE_creation_resource_selection.jpg